 Hennessy Ireland formed a unique partnership with IMMA in 2016 to help fund the purchase of important works by Irish and Ireland based artists for the National Collection of Modern and Contemporary Art.
 Funding cuts during the recession resulted in the museum lacking resources to purchase works meaning the practices of younger and mid-career artists from 2011 onwards were glaringly absent from the IMMA Collection story.
 Works are sought which show excellence and innovation within contemporary art developments, and which represent a signal moment of achievement with the artist’s practice.
 They must also have been made within the previous five years.

-Events associated with this exhibition will be announced soon.
 Join the IMMA Mailing List for IMMA Talks to be the first to know about educational and engaging lectures, talks and seminars.

 Immersed in Irish heritage, Hennessy has evolved to become one of Ireland’s most well-known and cherished brands.
 Founded in Cognac, France in 1765 by Corkonian Richard Hennessy, the brand’s distinctly Irish heritage has stood the test of time and today draws on over 250 years of knowledge, talent, expertise and passion.
 It is a brand that is intrinsically linked to the Irish way of life and is complemented by Hennessy’s commitment to Ireland’s unique sociability and skill in creating unforgettable experiences.
 Hennessy’s Savoir-Faire is evident from its unique heritage, tradition and exceptional craftsmanship which create Hennessy Cognac.
 Though the Hennessy brand has evolved throughout the years, the true art form of its traditions and methods remains timeless.